tomkeuper/Documentation/docs/BedWars2023/setup/how-to-join-arenas.md

 BedWars1058 provides [Citizens](https://www.spigotmc.org/resources/citizens.13811/) support.
 You can join arenas by clicking on an NPC.
 More details about Citizens hook [here](../hooks/citizens-hook).

 ## Join Signs
 If you want to place a join sign, first of all you need to type `/bw build` in order to place blocks.
-Now you can place it and write on the first line `[bw]` and on the second line the name of the warena you want to join.
+Now you can place it and write on the first line `[bw]` and on the second line the name of the arena you want to join.

 **Example:**
 ```